Renato Canini: Canini's José Carioca

 In the beginning of the 1970s, José Carioca stories in Brazil were limited to reissues of 1940-1950 American-made comics, or adaptations of another characters' comics, like Mickey or Donald Duck.
 Canini, back to Porto Alegre, started to draw José Carioca's stories.

 Canini adapted the character to a more modern setting, changing the character's suit and bow tie for a T-shirt.
 Together with other artists and writers he helped bring the ambiance of the story to a perceived more authentic Brazilian context.
 But it was Canini's simple, loose and economical drawing style that departed his creations from Disney's standards.
-Canini's stories were not credited, but he always put his name in-story on background adverts and products.
+Canini's stories were not credited, but he would always sign his work anyway, hiding his name on background ads and product labels throughout the story.

 Canini drew José Carioca for five years, creating some 135 stories, some also written by himself, until publishers say that his drawing style was departing away too much from the Disney style, not selling as well as before and finally cancelling the production.

 Canini kept drawing comics, creating original characters like the cowboy Kaktus Kid, he psychiatrist Dr. Fraud, and the Brazilian native Tibica.